ptek/skeletal-set/README.md

 # Setoid

-A Haskell implementation of [setoid](https://en.wikipedia.org/wiki/Setoid) - a set equipped with an equivalence relation.
+A Haskell implementation
+of [setoid](https://en.wikipedia.org/wiki/Setoid) - a set equipped
+with an equivalence relation.
 Setoid is a useful data structure when equivalence is chosen not to be equality.
-This allows to influence the membership of the elements in a setoid.
-When equality is all one needs
-- using sets is a better option.

-Here we have chosen to use a specific variant of equivalence of transforming the elements to comparable intermediaries.
-Although it does not make every equivalence relation possible, it is a practial choice for a lot of computations.
+One can use it to influence the memberships of the elements more strictly and run computations when conflicts between elements are purposely created.

 ## Usage

-Please have a look at the documentation of Data.Setoid on hackage to see use cases and more in-depth explanations.
+For more in-depth explanations and examples, please have a look at the documentation on hackage.

 ## Authors: